A Slip-And-Fall Accident May Be More Serious Than You Expect

 Not all slip and falls happen just because someone is clumsy.
 Business owners and other property owners have an obligation under the law to keep their premises safe for the public.

 If someone else’s negligence caused you to fall and injure yourself, we can help fight for fair compensation for your medical care and other damages.
-At Glenda Mitchell Law Firm, our lawyer helps Georgia and South Carolina clients with slip-and-fall cases and other premises liability cases.
+At Glenda Mitchell Law Firm, our lawyer helps Georgia, Alabama and South Carolina clients with slip-and-fall cases and other premises liability cases.

 What To Do After A Slip-And-Fall Accident